A Tale of Two Princes? Which is Which?

 In contrast, Prince Joachim of Belgium (Joachim Karl-Maria Nikolaus Isabelle Marcus d'Aviano) represents a younger, more private generation of European royalty.
 Born on December 9, 1991, in Woluwe-St-Lambert, he is the third child of Princess Astrid of Belgium and Prince Lorenz, Archduke of Austria-Este.

-II.
 Education and Military Career: Land vs. Sea

 Both Joachims have followed the royal tradition of military service, yet their chosen paths and professional specializations offer another clear point of differentiation.